openstack/releases/doc/source/reference/process.rst

         Please use ``$series-stable-branches`` as gerrit topic.

+     After the above command created the branch cut changes, ``tools/bulk_review.sh`` script can be used to propose them in separate patches, grouped by teams.

    - That patch will be used as a base to communicate with the team: if a team wants to wait for a specific patch to make it to the library, someone from the team can -1 the patch to have